OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Let's now include a layer from a Postgres database.

+..
+TBD: Cameron's review comments:
+  Screen shot here

 #.
 Choose :menuselection:`Layer --> Add PostGIS Layers...`.

-   * On OSGeo-Live, both Natural Earth and OpenStreetMap Postgis databases are already available.
+   * Both Natural Earth and OpenStreetMap Postgis databases are already available.
 We will use the Natural Earth database.
      If you wanted to add a new database, you would select the :guilabel:`New` button and fill in the database parameters.

-..
-TBD: Cameron's review comments:
-  Screen shot here

 #.
 Select the "Natural Earth" connection and press :guilabel:`Connect`.

    * A list of database tables will appear.

+#.
+Select ``ne_10_populated_places`` and click :guilabel:`Add`.

+   * For more details about selecting a Postgis database, see the :doc:`PostGIS Quickstart <postgis_quickstart>`.

 ..
 TBD: Cameron's review comments:
   Screen shot here

-#.
-Select ``ne_10_populated_places`` and click :guilabel:`Add`.

-   * For more details about selecting a Postgis database, see the :doc:`PostGIS Quickstart <postgis_quickstart>`.

 Using the GRASS Toolbox
 ================================================================================